-The beautiful Oslo Botanical Gardens is located just a short walk from our Oslo airbnb apartments.
+The beautiful Oslo Botanical Gardens, located just a short walk from our Oslo airbnb apartments is a serene and enchanting green space that offers a refreshing escape from urban life.

-Nestled in the bustling capital of Norway, the Oslo Botanical Garden is a serene and enchanting green space that offers a refreshing escape from urban life.
 Established in 1814, it is Norway's oldest botanical garden and covers an area of approximately 75 acres.
-The garden is part of the Natural History Museum at the University of Oslo and serves as a crucial site for research, education, and conservation.
+The Oslo Botanical garden is part of the Natural History Museum at the University of Oslo and serves as a crucial site for research, education, and conservation.
 Here, both locals and tourists can immerse themselves in the beauty of nature, explore diverse plant species, and enjoy a tranquil environment.

-Plant Collections and Gardens
+Plant collections and gardens

 The garden is home to over 7,500 plant species from all around the world, organized into various themed sections that showcase the diversity of the plant kingdom.
 Among the most notable areas are: